MRCBSU/vbvarsel/README.md

 #Shape parameter of the Beta distribution
 d = 1

-#Maximum starting annealing temperature (by default no annealing is applied)
+#Maximum starting annealing temperature.
+The default value of 1 applies no annealing.
 t_max = 1.
+#NOTE: t_max CANNOT equal zero.
+There are several functions that divide or multiply by t_max.
+One cannot divide by zero.
+#If you need to get very close to zero, just use a very small decimal.

 #Maximum number of iterations for the simulation
 max_itr = 25